DirOtta/RichPresenceMethods/README.md

 - Your Local time : Time in your country.
 - Custom Timestamp : Its a Timer

-Large/Small Image :
+Large / Small Image :

-Key : Name of your image (Assets) on your Dev.
-Portal Text : Text you associated in your image.
+- Key : Name of your image (Assets) on your Dev.
+Portal
+- Text : Text you associated in your image.